cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 ["Apply", ["InverseFunction", "Sin"], "x"]
 ```

-The head of this expression is `"Apply"` and its argument are the expressions
+The operator of this expression is `"Apply"` and its argument are the expressions
 `["InverseFunction", "Sin"]` and `"x"`.

 ## Symbols